needle-mirror/com.unity.xr.meta-openxr/Documentation~/project-setup.md

 ---
 # Project setup

-To enable the Meta OpenXR Feature in your project, follow the steps below:
+To enable the Unity OpenXR: Meta in your project, follow the steps below:

 1. Go to **Edit** > **Project Settings...** > **XR Plug-in Management**.
 2. In the Android tab, under **Plug-in Providers**, enable **OpenXR**.